Schools2030 TAJIKISTAN

 The whole process of watching the videos, doing research on the topic and gathering relevant data as well as depicting it in a picture, model or embroidery aims to lbring learning to life.
 Students will also enjoy the application of technological tools and learn to evaluate and freely express their opinion in their class as well as outside of the class environment.

-A lesson in nature
+A Lesson in Nature

 DESIGNED BY: Mutribakhon Olimova, School #22, Khujand, Sughd